pokt-network/pocket-network-protocol/utility/README.md

 Delegation also enables free market off-chain economics where additional features, guarantees or payments can be made.
 This could, for example, include a contractual agreement between Applications and Gateways to execute [Client Side Validation](https://forum.pokt.network/t/client-side-validation/148) with every Nth request.
 It could also enable L2 services, such as data indexing, that are outside the scope of the Pocket ecosystem, but are closely related to the utility it provides.

 Applications that requires just-in-time full data integrity guarantees may opt out of delegating to Gateways and operate in a completely permissionless manner.
 This may require them to maintain their own infrastructure (i.e. synching a full/light Pocket Node).
-Even with delegation, an Application would be able to continue operating permissionlessly as the two are not mutually exclusive.
+Even with delegation, an Application would be able to continue operating permissionlessly (via a full or light node) as the two are not mutually exclusive.

 #### 3.5.2 OAuth